Valley Preferred At-A-Glance

 - MaryAnn Peifer, MD

-Valley Preferred's corporate wellness program, BeneFIT provides regional employers with performance-proven ways to help employees and their families live healthier.
-Led by Valley Preferred's own team of Certified Health Education Specialists, BeneFIT brings wellness to the worksite with award-winning resource tools, including the BeneFIT Toolkit, and an integrated team of clinicians, fitness, nutrition and community health experts.
+Valley Preferred’s corporate wellness program, BeneFIT provides regional employers with performance-proven ways to help employees and their families live healthier.
+Led by Valley Preferred’s own tem of Certified Health Education Specialists, BeneFIT brings wellness to the worksite with award winning resource tools, including the BeneFIT Toolkit, and an integrated team of clinicians, fitness, nutrition and community health experts.
+BeneFITSM Corporate Wellness is accredited by the National Committee for Quality Assurance (NCQA) for Wellness and Health Promotion.

 Clinical Outcome Measurements